KenjiPcx/Ideator-Inc/README.md

 - **Embeddings**: NVIDIA NeMo Retriever (nvidia/nv-embedqa-mistral-7b-v2)
 - **Framework**: NIM for efficient model deployment
 - **Attempted**: NVIDIA NeMo Guardrails for structured output (deprecated due to version conflicts)

+My NVIDIA account got rate limited, so you will have to unfortunately switch to a different model provider to get this running.

 ## Getting Started